CudaText-addons/cuda_auto_save/readme/readme.txt

   if 1: files in tmp-dir are not saved

 - "save_on_editor_change" (0 or 1, default: 0)
-  enables to auto-save file after editor text is changed.
+  enables to auto-save file after editor text is changed, and small pause is passed.

 About
 -----